by Sasha Alyson

 Meet with decision-makers.

 Ask a local newspaper or radio station if you can meet with the editorial staff about how aid-industry issues are covered.
 Before you go, think about what points to make.
 Have they done stories you can compliment?
 Other stories where they bought the industry line too readily?
 What stories can you suggest?
 How are aid projects hurting your community, in ways that they may wish to cover?
 You’ll get farther if you have facts that will be of interest.
 For example, does Save the Children do work in your area?
-It has deceived donors, and communities where it sets up education programs, about its track record.
+It has deceived donors, and communities where it works, about its track record.
 (See Save the Children tells donors half the story.)
 That’s an important story that the media ought to cover.

 We’ve published several stories showing how U.N. agencies and large NGOs are making education worse in developing regions.
 (See Schooling and education are two different things.)
 Most education officials want better schools; they also like the various perks and payments they get from aid organizations.
 Would they be open to talking with you about this?